openreplay/documentation/content/deployment/deploy-digitalocean.md

 You must therefore bring and configure your own SSL certificate.

-If you don't have a certificate, generate one for your subdomain (i.e. openreplay.mycompany.com) using Let's Encrypt.
-Connect to OpenReplay droplet, run `helm uninstall -n nginx-ingress nginx-ingress` then execute `bash openreplay/scripts/certbot.sh` and follow the steps (but first make sure your subdomain points to the droplet using its public IP).
+First, go to 'Manage' > 'Networking' > 'Domains' (or your other DNS service provider) and create an `A Record`.
+Use the domain you previously provided during the installation step and point it to the droplet using its public IP (can be found in Droplets tab).

 Open the `vars.yaml` file with the command `vi openreplay/scripts/helm/vars.yaml` then substitute:
 - `domain_name`: this is where OpenReplay will be accessible (i.e. openreplay.mycompany.com)
 - `nginx_ssl_cert_file_path`: the path to you .cert file (i.e. /root/openreplay/my-cert.crt)
 - `nginx_ssl_key_file_path`: the path to your .pem file (i.e. /root/openreplay/my-key.pem)

+> **Note:** If you don't have a certificate, generate one for your subdomain (the one provided during installation) using Let's Encrypt.
+Connect to OpenReplay droplet, run `helm uninstall -n nginx-ingress nginx-ingress` then execute `bash openreplay/scripts/certbot.sh` and follow the steps.

 Restart OpenReplay NGINX (and choose whether to enable the default HTTP to HTTPS redirection using the `NGINX_REDIRECT_HTTPS` variable):